Aphelion: How to Clear Chapters 7 & 8 – Storm and Nexus

 Common mistakes that cause the most retries

 • Using the EM scanner too long in the open: confirm direction, then move.
-Do not try to finish the whole puzzle from one bad position.
+Do not finish the whole puzzle from one exposed spot.

-• Ignoring shelter rhythm in The Storm: fast movement only helps if you already know your next safe stop.
+• Ignoring shelter rhythm in The Storm: fast movement only helps once you know your next safe stop.

-• Treating Nemesis like a chase enemy: these encounters are about distraction and route control.
+• Treating Nemesis like a chase enemy: Chapter 7’s encounters are distraction and route control.

 • Forcing winch prompts from the wrong angle: re-approach interact points if the camera or character position looks off.

-• Backtracking casually in The Nexus: oxygen loss adds up much faster than most players expect.
+• Backtracking casually in The Nexus: oxygen loss adds up faster than most players expect.

 F